Thorf1nn/thorf1nn/README.md

 - 🔭 I’m currently working on **SpringBoot Discord Bot in Java**

-- 🌱 I’m currently learning **React and Nodejs at my Internship, Rust and Java**
+- 🌱 I’m currently learning **React and Nodejs at my Internship and Java**

 - 👯 I’m looking to collaborate on **whatever 😏**